Caesars Palace: 20th century

-In 1971, some 1,500 African American rights activists stormed the hotel in a protest.
+In 1971, some 1,500 black American rights activists stormed the hotel in a protest.
 The National Welfare Rights Organization was involved with a "coalition of welfare mothers, Legal Services lawyers, radical priests and nuns, civil rights leaders, movie stars and housewives".
-Five years later in the spring of 1976, hundreds of African American workers went on strike at the hotel in the first major strike in Las Vegas history.
+Five years later in the spring of 1976, hundreds of black American workers went on strike at the hotel in the first major strike in Las Vegas history.
 The entrances to the hotel and casino were blocked, and the hotel lost several million dollars from the strike, including one cancellation worth $500,000.
 In 1973, the Del Webb corporation was contracted to build a $8 million 16-story building adjacent to the Palace.

+In 1979, a section of two and three-story hotel buildings were demolished, making room for an Omnimax theater (1979–2000), accommodated in a purpose-built geodesic dome at what is currently the site of the Colosseum Theater.
+A people mover was also constructed in 1979.

 In 1981, a fire broke out at the hotel, hospitalizing 16 people.
 The Perlmans sold their shares in Caesars World that year after trying to get a gaming license for a casino in Atlantic City, New Jersey.
 The New Jersey Casino Control Commission accused the brothers of doing business with people who had organized-crime connections.

-Later history

-In 1986, the annual Teamsters convention was held at Caesars with a $650,000 party.
-The lavish feast included caviar, crab claws, roast beef and a range of 15 different desserts.
-In 1991, Sheila King won a $250,000 jackpot in the casino at Caesars Palace on a $500 machine and won $50,000 twice soon afterward.
-Over three years she won $200 million on the machines but kept pumping the money back into the machines.
-Despite her luck, in 1994 her winnings fell to $500,000, and she spent much of her time over the next four years in the law courts claiming that the casino operators had tampered with her machines and deceived her to keep her winning.

 In the 1990s, the hotel's management sought to create more elaborate features to compete with the other modern Las Vegas developments.
 The Forum Shops at Caesars opened in 1992; it was one of the first venues in the city where shopping, particularly at high-end fashion house stores, was an attraction in itself.
-A new redevelopment opened on October 22, 2004.